jefflovejapan/jefflovejapan.github.io/_posts/2020-3-29-core-data-and-realm.md

 ### Realm

 - Realm can be made very performant when you need to do a ton of writes, but it requires some screwing around to get a run loop installed on a background thread.
-- Realm allows reads and writes from any thread, publishing notifications on the thread they were created from.
+- It allows reads and writes from any thread, publishing notifications on the thread they were created from.
 The realm and its objects can't be passed across threads.
-- Calling `Realm(configuration:)` to initialize a new realm is usually a lightweight operation because the framework will return an existing instance for this thread if one's available.
+- Calling `Realm(configuration:)` to initialize a new realm is usually a lightweight operation because the framework will return an existing instance for the current thread if one's available.
 In general, you shouldn't hold onto realm instances and should hold onto the configuration and initialize on the fly instead.
-(There's an exception when you're writing on a single dedicated _thread.)_
+(There's an exception when you're writing to a single dedicated _thread.)_
 - By default, adding an object to a realm where another object of the same type shares its primary key will error instead of applying the changes.
 - It's very simple to set up Realm Cloud, at least with their PaaS (not sure about self hosting.)